 - Sobresaliente (SB) – outstanding

-It is common for pupils to attend classes during the school holidays to catch up and or prepare for resits of exams.
+It is common for pupils to attend private classes during the school holidays to catch up and or prepare for resits of exams.

 SECONDARY EDUCATION IN SPAIN (EDUCACIÓN SECUNDARIA OBLIGATORIA – ESO)